BaslaelWorkineh/MeTTa_vscode_extension/README.md

 ## Features

-- Document Auto-formatting for MeTTa files by pressing CTR + S or if auto-save mode is enabled it will auto-format your file
+- Document Auto-formatting for MeTTa files by pressing CTR + SHIFT + P Then Choosing MeTTa: Enable Formatter
 - Syntax highlighting for MeTTA language
 - Hovering for more detail on keys
 - Linting for Error handling